blackshadowsama/panoptic-scene-graph-generation/README.md

     /output/path/masks-loc-sem
 ```

-For more information, run `fair-psgg --help`.
+For more information, run `python -m fair_psgg --help`.

 The provided config files are grouped by the supplementary tables.